yelir4/exerciser/README.md

 # exerciser
 personal project
-04/06/2023
+est. 04/06/2023

 # overview
-going to try to learn the windows api with this so obviously it only works on windows im on windows 10 but idk
+learning the ins and outs of winapi so obviously it only works on windows right now im on windows 10

+and listen bro its gonna be in english bro so if you put weird esoteric characters in here im not taking responsibility for what happens to you ... you put that on yourself but it shouldn't do anything bad regardless...

 # note
+if you want to compile it yourself and you are noticeably a windows user ...
-`g++ main.cpp window.cpp -o exerciser -DUNICODE`
+`g++ window.cpp -o exerciser -DUNICODE -lgdi32`